santhosh9528/Sales-Performance-Target-Reconciliation-Management-MIS/README.md

 - **Power BI**
 - **DAX**

-These technologies were used for data cleaning, validation, transformation, reconciliation, automation, analysis, and dashboard development.
+These technologies were used for data cleaning, validation, transformation, reconciliation, automation, analysis, reporting, and dashboard development.

 ---